-Mersereau has taken a keen interest in the retail world since joining UNC Kenan-Flagler, where he is an associate professor of operations and a Sarah Graham Kenan Scholar.
+Mersereau has taken a keen interest in the retail world since joining UNC Kenan-Flagler, where he is a professor of operations and a Sarah Graham Kenan Scholar.
 Much of his research focuses on retail operations management, inventory optimization and supply chain management.

 He’s found Zara to be a particularly rich source of insight on the movement of inventory in the retail world because of its fast rollout of apparel and use of local production.
 He’s made several visits to the company’s headquarters to understand how the firm approaches the retail process.
 The experience was illuminating.

 “The appeal of a fashion design can be hard to quantify, so some decisions there are necessarily made based on experience and gut feel.
 This has served them well – they’re the world’s largest fashion retailer,” says Mersereau.
 “But it’s not the way I’m wired as a stats professor.
 I can’t build my fantasy football team without a spreadsheet.